kvn-31/twn_kubernetes_admin_course/notes/19_secure_cluster_control_traffic_network_policies/19_secure_cluster_control_traffic_network_policies.md

     - `spec.policyTypes` -> defines the types of policies (ingress, egress, both)
     - `spec.ingress` -> defines the incoming traffic rules
     - `spec.egress` -> defines the outgoing traffic rules
+      - important: it means traffic that is outgoing and initiated by the pod
+      - in a DB pod for example we can block all outgoing traffic, but the db is still able to respond to incoming traffic
 - example: allow backend and phpmyadmin to access mysql

 ```yaml